-It is 2015, and tax season is here, so I was wanting to download transactions from various financial institutions such as credit card companies into my accounting software.
+It is the start of the year, and tax season is here, so I was wanting to download transactions from various financial institutions such as credit card companies into my accounting software.
 I still use the now-defunct Microsoft Office Accounting software, which requires import to be of in OFX format.
 That is the same format that Microsoft Money (which has also been axed by MS) uses.
 The card companies I use mostly still allow the export of transaction data into OFX, but when I logged into American Express today, I did not readily see such an option.

 Last year I remember that I was able to import American Express transactions by downloading into Quicken/Quickbooks format of QFX, and then renaming the file extension to OFX